The Elizabeth Soutar Bookbinding Competition recognises excellence in the field of craft bookbinding.

 - Participants must also be willing to lend their entries to the National Library of Scotland for a maximum period of six months from the entry deadline to allow an exhibition of the entries to be held.
 It is a condition of entry that the winner donates their binding to the National Library of Scotland's fine bindings collection.

-- The closing date for the receipt of competition entries is Monday 24 February 2020.
+- The closing date for the receipt of competition entries was Monday 24 February 2020.
 Bindings received after this date will not be considered

 - Judging will take place in April 2020.
 We will inform all entrants of the result and will return non-winning bindings after the aforementioned exhibition period.
 The decision of the judges is final.